 select * from [nt:base] where [alias] = '/admin'

-In order to define a Lucene Property Index for the above query, you can add the following definition by creating a new node under oak:index:
+To define a Lucene Property Index for the above query, you can add the following definition by creating a node under oak:index:

 Once the node has been created, add the following properties: